COMP SCI 7081 - Computer Systems

 General Course Information

-Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit School of Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 Course Description Information storage representation, Memory organisation and hierarchy, Processor fundamentals, assembler programming, assembler operation, subroutine calling mechanisms, linking/loading, Input-output and device controllers, requirements for supporting an operating system and device drivers.
+Course Code COMP SCI 7081 Course Computer Systems Coordinating Unit Computer Science Term Semester 1 Level Postgraduate Coursework Location/s North Terrace Campus Units 3 Contact Up to 2.5 hours per week Available for Study Abroad and Exchange Y Assumed Knowledge Mathematics as taught in MATHS 1012 or MATHS 1008 Course Description Information storage representation, Memory organisation and hierarchy, Processor fundamentals, assembler programming, assembler operation, subroutine calling mechanisms, linking/loading, Input-output and device controllers, requirements for supporting an operating system and device drivers.

 Course Coordinator: Dr Bradley AlexanderLecturers: Fred Brown and Brad Alexander